Best brew fests

-Here are some of the best beer festivals in 2013.
+Here are some of the best beer festivals in 2020.

 Nearly all offer food and music in addition to beer.
+Tickets typically are $35-$55, more if bought at the door.

 Designated drivers get in at a reduced rate, sometimes as little as $5 or even free.
 Be sure to bring a photo I.D.

 © Beth Gauper